-- 6.1.1.1 Requirements for helicopter facilities are additional to those of Part I "Classification", Part II "Hull", Part III "Equipment, Arrangements and Outfit", Part VI "Fire Protection", Part VIII "Systems and Piping", Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships and Part IV "Radio Equipment" of the Rules for the Equipment of Sea-Going Ships. - 6.1.1.2 Ships and fixed offshore platforms (hereinafter referred to as "ships" for this Section) complying with the requirements of this Section may be assigned with the following distinguishing marks added to the character of classification: - .1 HELIDECK for ships fitted with helidecks and complying with the requirements specified in 6.2, 6.3, 6.4.1, 6.6 and 6.7; - .2 HELIDECK-F for ships fitted with the helicopter refuelling facilities and complying with the requirements specified in $\underline{6.4.2}$ (as applicable), $\underline{6.5.1}$ and $\underline{6.5.2}$ (as applicable) in addition to those of 6.1.1.2.1; - .3 HELIDECK-H for ships fitted with a hangar and complying with the requirements of this Section in a full scope. - 6.1.1.3 Distinguishing marks HELIDECK, HELIDECK-F or HELIDECK-H may be assigned to ships under construction and in service. - 6.1.1.4 Ships shall also meet the requirements of International Civil Aviation Organization (ICAO) and the Flag State (if any) for ensuring safe operation of helicopters which shall be confirmed by the relevant statement or certificate issued by the appropriate Civil Aviation Authority.
+6.1.1.1 Requirements for helicopter facilities are additional to those of Part I "Classification", Part II "Hull", Part III "Equipment, Arrangements and Outfit", Part VI "Fire Protection", Part VIII "Systems and Piping", Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships and Part IV "Radio Equipment" of the Rules for the Equipment of Sea-Going Ships.

-Hangar is a purpose-built space for helicopter storage and/or maintenance and repair.
+6.1.1.2 Ships and fixed offshore platforms (hereinafter referred to as "ships" for this Section) complying with the requirements of this Section may be assigned with the following distinguishing marks added to the character of classification:

+.1 HELIDECK - for ships fitted with helidecks and complying with the requirements specified in 6.2, 6.3, 6.4.1, 6.6 and 6.7;

+.2 HELIDECK-F - for ships fitted with the helicopter refuelling facilities and complying with the requirements specified in 6.4.2 (as applicable), 6.5.1 and 6.5.2 (as applicable) in addition to those of 6.1.1.2.1;

+.3 HELIDECK-H - for ships fitted with a hangar and complying with the requirements of this Section in a full scope.

+6.1.1.3 Distinguishing marks HELIDECK, HELIDECK-F or HELIDECK-H may be assigned to ships under construction and in service.

+6.1.1.4 Ships shall also meet the requirements of International Civil Aviation Organization (ICAO) and the Flag State (if any) for ensuring safe operation of helicopters which shall be confirmed by the relevant statement or certificate issued by the appropriate Civil Aviation Authority.

+Deck integrated foam nozzles are foam nozzles recessed into or edge mounted on the helideck.